limkokhole/diffhttp/README.md

 3. Click the Post data and headers entries to open new window to show the [prev][diff][current] side by side comparison.
 4. Hover the top bar buttons to popup functionality tooltip.
 5. Status other than 200 and Method other than GET will highlighted as bold, easier to spot on.
+6. Click "Diff" button to manually diff the text you want, or direct edit the fields on popup window then click "Diff" button to diff.

 ## Listed in Mozilla Add-on store ##
 Address: https://addons.mozilla.org/en-US/firefox/addon/diff-http/